ecalabr/gadnet/README.md

 git clone https://github.com/ecalabr/gadnet.git
 ```

+**NOTE: It is recommended that you create at python 3 conda environment to run this package.
+Required modules are listed in the included requirements.txt file.
+An NVIDIA GPU and a working installation of the CUDA toolkit and cuDNN are strongly recommended.**

 # Data directory tree setup
 Gadnet expects your image data to be in Nifti format with a specific directory tree.
 The following example starts with any directory.
 Here we are using the "test_data" directory included in the git repository.